webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/defends-the-weak.md

+---
+aliases:
----,aliases:,- defends the weak,tags:,- Compendium/CSRD/en/Foci,---
+- defends the weak
+tags:
+- Compendium/CSRD/en/Foci
+---

 You stand up for the helpless, the weak, and the unprotected.
  ### Intrusion